Jason Rinaldi – One of Canada’s Luckiest Lottery Winners. A Decade On…

 One thing lottery winners are told, but rarely follow up on, is to get sound financial advice from professionals.
 Rinaldi was sensible enough to do this and got an accountant.

-He went from having a bank account to having major investments.
+He went from having a bank account to have major investments.

 “I don’t do anything crazy,” he says of the money he won.